cly234/LReID-KRKC/README.md

 - The code framework is based on [PTKP](https://github.com/g3956/PTKP) and [AKA](https://github.com/TPCD/LifelongReID).
 - The code for efficient evaluation is borrowed from [TransReID](https://github.com/damo-cv/TransReID).
 ## Cite this work
+ If you find my project interesting or valuable, I would be grateful if you could consider giving it a star!
 ```
 @article{yu2022lifelong,
   title={Lifelong Person Re-Identification via Knowledge Refreshing and Consolidation},